sofialaval/Recommendation-System/Readme.md

 ## Performance Results
 Testing results obtained by traditional ML models and LLMs:

 Six machine learning approaches were applied to the data.
 We measured their respective effectiveness in predicting whether a given product was Energy Star or TCO certified, allowing for prediction of outcomes with future products.
+The code can be found [here](https://github.com/sofialaval/Recommendation-System/blob/main/Models.ipynb).
 Below are the six models’ performance on the respective 500-sample testing sets for Energy Star:

 <p align="center">
   <img src=https://github.com/sofialaval/Recommendation-System/assets/159965979/e7a90ccb-3020-4d90-8feb-db2d166208f8>